-In this recipe, I used sweet potatoes instead of potatoes because the former is less starchy and far more nutritious.
-To add to the healthfulness, I threw in handfuls of kale.
-And then, to accompany these patties, I made a spicy chickpea sauce.
-The hot and sour sauce is just perfect with the sweet potatoes and the slightly bitter kale.
-Talk of yin and yang.
+This recipe uses sweet potatoes instead of potatoes because the former is less starchy and far more nutritious.
+The hot and sour chickpea sauce is just perfect with the sweet potatoes and the slightly bitter kale.
 This is a terrifically healthy recipe with tons of protein, fiber, Vitamins A and C, and a lot more per serving.

 Sweet Potato and Kale Patties